Sean Nahas

-Sean Nahas (born April 24, 1978) is an American soccer coach and former player who is currently the head coach of North Carolina Courage of the National Women's Soccer League (NWSL).
+Sean Nahas (born April 24, 1978) is an American soccer coach and former player who was most recently the head coach of the North Carolina Courage of the National Women's Soccer League (NWSL).

 Early life

 Nahas grew up in East Northport, New York, and played youth soccer.
+He is the brother of North Carolina Tar Heels women's soccer head coach Damon Nahas.

 College career

 Nahas played two years of collegiate soccer for Queens Royals.
 He later graduated from Hofstra University.